LucienneLee/Duck-To-Impress/README.md

 ## What we learned

-We learn the cycle of a game design _(Propose/idea/implement/test/improve)_.
+We learn the cycle of a game design _Propose/idea/implement/test/improve_.
 Mastering the coding skills of Scratch.
 Graphic design skills especially in pixel art.
 Learn how to use open-source art assets efficiently to save time.

 ## What's next for Duck To Impress

 We would like to finish it properly using a proper coding language not just Scratch.
 We are keen to keep developing and finish it as we can tell there is still a lot of area we can improve.
-We hope to make it into a project that we can show on GitHub.
-Or even publish it on the game release website.
+Even publish it on the game release website.